libbyk000/pocket-grocer/DEVELOPERGUIDELINES.md

 ## Obtaining source code
 The PocketGrocer web app uses multiple repositories.
 This is the repository containing all of the front end code, and [this repository](https://github.com/shaurya2109/pg-backend) contains all of the back end code.

-Please clone both repositories before getting started.
+**VERY IMPORTANT: Please clone both repositories before getting started.**

 ## Directory structure
 * .github/workflows